lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ## main()

 1. In the main() function, the command line arguments FLAGS_d_ag and FLAGS_m_ag are added to cmdOptions.
-Remember that the flags are defined in the car_detection.hpp file.
+Remember that the flags are defined in the face_detection.hpp file.

 ```cpp
 std::vector<std::pair<std::string, std::string>> cmdOptions = {